DrTom/sass-rails/README.md

+This fork lifts the version restriction `< 3.3` on sass for the `4-0-stable` branch.

 # Official Ruby-on-Rails Integration with Sass

 This gem provides official integration for Ruby on Rails projects with the Sass stylesheet language.